-The daytime running lights are activated when the ignition key is turned ON and the head-lamp control is in the OFF or "parking lamps" position.
+The daytime running lights are activated with the following requirements:

+- the ignition key is turned ON

+- the headlamp control is in the OFF or "parking lamps" position

+- the park brake has been released.

 Always remember to turn ON your headlamps at dusk, nighttime or during inclement weather.
 The daytime running light system does not activate your tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate the vehicle headlamps under these conditions may result in a collision.